thoughtspot/thoughtspot.github.io/_admin/ts-cloud/integration-overview.md

 permalink: /:collection/:path.html
 ---

 Embedding ThoughtSpot content allows you to build search-driven analytics and visualizations into your application.
-Embedding an external application requires a thorough understanding of your business requirements, software limitations, and tools needed for enable seamless navigation between multiple interfaces.
+Embedding an external application requires a thorough understanding of your business requirements, software limitations, and tools needed for seamless navigation between multiple interfaces.

-ThoughtSpot recommends that you browse through the following guidelines before you begin.
+Before you begin, browse through the following guidelines.

 ## Decide what to embed